Approved by the History and Heritage Committee on October 29, 2020

 A vital component in the development of an individual as a professional is an understanding and appreciation of the history and heritage of one's chosen profession.
 To be effective, professional civil engineers should draw upon their broad education to analyze the impacts of historical issues on engineering and analyze the impact of engineering on the world.
 The engineering design cycle illustrates the dual nature of this outcome.
 In defining, formulating and solving an engineering problem, engineers must consider the impacts of historical events.
 As the content of engineering programs condenses to accommodate a school's graduation requirements, engineering departments and faculty members may find it very difficult to include specific course material related to historical issues.
 As a result, learning opportunities which expose a student's intellectual and professional development in areas such as history and heritage are often sacrificed.

-The policy reinforces the objectives of ASCE Policy Statement 465 on Civil Engineering Education ("Raise the Bar") and the current edition of the Body of Knowledge which includes historical perspectives as an outcome.
+The policy reinforces the objectives of ASCE Policy Statement 465 on attainment of the Civil Engineering Body of Knowledge which includes historical perspectives as an outcome.
 The Body of Knowledge addresses this issue by establishing fundamental educational outcomes and associated levels of achievement for specific stages of education or professional practice.

 Knowledge of history and heritage helps communicate the importance of the civil engineering profession to society.
 Henry Petroski, noted engineering historian, stated that "the value of engineering history goes beyond its being part of the liberal education of an engineer.
 Engineering history is useful, if not essential, to understanding the nature of engineering; it also assists in the practice of the profession.
 We gain perspective across fields of engineering by knowing their various and interrelated histories.
 A historical perspective assists engineers in identifying failure modes and catching errors in logic and design.
 Engineering history, in short, is engineering as well as history."
 (International History and Heritage.
 2001.
 ASCE, Reston, Va.)